• Skip to main content

 If you would prefer to speak with an agent, our preferred, nationwide agency is HealthCompare, an Allstate company.
 Give them a call at 1-855-728-0510 (TTY 711).

-How to Choose the Right Medicare Supplemental Insurance
+How to Choose the Best Medicare Supplement For You

-New Hampshire is a diverse state and individuals on Medicare in New Hampshire have diverse needs.
-Age, gender, zip code, use of medical services, providers, emergency care, supplies, and durable medical equipment are all factors consumers need to consider.
+The cost of healthcare in New Hampshire continues to rise and everyone's needs are different.
+Age, sex, zip code, use of medical services, providers, emergency care, supplies, and durable medical equipment all play a part in what you need to consider.

-All of these things play a role in the plan types you should consider.
-Let's explore how to find the best plan for you.
+Let's explore how to find the best coverage for you.

 When "Best" Means "Most Coverage Available"